Micaela Donabella

 About me

-Micaela is a fourth-year PhD candidate at the University of Miami.
-Her research focuses on representations of disability and technology within literary and internet cultures.
+Micaela is a fifth-year PhD candidate at the University of Miami.
+Her current research explores the relationship between disability and technology as represented in twenty-first century speculative fiction.
 Prior to beginning her PhD, she spent three years working as a K-12 educator and received an M.A. in English from the University at Buffalo.
-Micaela served as the UGrow Writing Studies Fellow during academic year 2023-2024 and was formerly a Digital Humanities Graduate Fellow on “Mapping Imaginary Miami,” supervised by Dr. Allison Schifani.
-Micaela has presented papers at various conferences including the American Comparative Literature Association Annual Meeting and the Northeast Modern Language Annual Convention and has work forthcoming in Pulse: The Journal of Science and Culture.
-She is the current Vice President of UM’s English Graduate Organization.
+Micaela is an AY 2025-2026 Dissertation Fellow with the Graduate School (UM).
+She previously served as UGrow Fellow for the Department of Writing Studies (AY 2023-2024) and Digital Humanities Graduate Fellow on “Mapping Imaginary Miami” (Summer 2023).
+Her work appears in Pulse: The Journal of Science and Culture.

 Contact information